JonathanSawyer/MEAN-Seed/README.md

 # MEAN Sead

-A MEAN stack sead project with karma/jasmine testing for angular (controllers + services) and node.
-The motivation behind this project is it takes care of some of th complexity involved with setting up testing and getting basic integration working between different services.
+A MEAN stack sead project with testing for angular (controllers + services) and node.
+The motivation to get basic integration working between Angular, Node and Mongo while at the same time providing a set of unit tests for Angular and Node.

 #Angular
 1. Karama is the test runner for angular